js-apps/mint/Theme/README.md

 ## Idea

-A side where one can join existing, as well as create new competitions for other users to join.
+An application where one can join existing, as well as create new competitions for other users to join.
-The users may also communicate with one another using the chat system and go to each others profiles to see more info about the user.
+The users may also communicate with one another using the chat system and go to each others profiles to see more info about one another.

 ## Characteristics